rtwalton/OpticalPooledScreens/README.md

 ## Optical Pooled Screens of Essential Genes

-Code and computational tools related to the preprint publication, [*The phenotypic landscape of essential human genes*](https://www.biorxiv.org/content/10.1101/2021.11.28.470116v1).
+This repository contains code and computational tools related to the publication, [*The phenotypic landscape of essential human genes*](https://pubmed.ncbi.nlm.nih.gov/36347254/).

 For new projects using optical pooled screens, it is highly recommended to use the Github repository accompanying our Nature Protocols paper, [*Pooled genetic perturbation screens with image-based phenotypes*](https://pubmed.ncbi.nlm.nih.gov/35022620/): https://github.com/feldman4/OpticalPooledScreens.